leon4rd/test/README.md

-## How does a dyslexic poet write?
-Inverse.
+## A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."